A Supersymmetry Primer: Introduction

 The Standard Model of high-energy physics, augmented by neutrino masses, provides a remarkably successful description of presently known phenomena.
 The experimental frontier has advanced into the TeV range with no unambiguous hints of additional structure.
 Still, it seems clear that the Standard Model is a work in progress and will have to be extended to describe physics at higher energies.
 Certainly, a new framework will be required at the reduced Planck scale $\MPlanck = (8 \pi G_{\rm Newton})^{-1/2} = 2.4 \times 10^{18}$ GeV, where quantum gravitational effects become important.
 Based only on a proper respect for the power of Nature to surprise us, it seems nearly as obvious that new physics exists in the 16 orders of magnitude in energy between the presently explored territory near the electroweak scale, $M_W$, and the Planck scale.

 The mere fact that the ratio $\MPlanck/M_W$ is so huge is already a powerful clue to the character of physics beyond the Standard Model, because of the infamous ``hierarchy problem" \cite{hierarchyproblem}.
 This is not really a difficulty with the Standard Model itself, but rather a disturbing sensitivity of the Higgs potential to new physics in almost any imaginable extension of the Standard Model.
 The electrically neutral part of the Standard Model Higgs field is a complex scalar $H$ with a classical potential \beq V = m_H^2 |H|^2 + {\lambda} |H|^4\> . \eeq The Standard Model requires a non-vanishing vacuum expectation value (VEV) for $H$ at the minimum of the potential.
-This will occur if $\lambda > 0$ and $m_H^2 < 0$, resulting in $\langle H \rangle = \sqrt{-m_H^2/2\lambda}$.
-Since we know experimentally that $\langle H \rangle$ is approximately 174 GeV, from measurements of the properties of the weak interactions, it must be that $m_H^2$ is very roughly of order $-$(100 GeV)$^2$.
-The problem is that $m_H^2$ receives enormous quantum corrections from the virtual effects of every particle that couples, directly or indirectly, to the Higgs field.
+This occurs if $\lambda > 0$ and $m_H^2 < 0$, resulting in $\langle H \rangle = \sqrt{-m_H^2/2\lambda}$.
+We know experimentally that $\langle H \rangle$ is approximately 174 GeV from measurements of the properties of the weak interactions.
+The 2012 discovery \cite{Higgsdiscovery}-\cite{Higgsmass} of the Higgs boson with a mass near 125 GeV implies that, assuming the Standard Model is correct as an effective field theory, $\lambda = 0.126$ and $m_H^2 = -(\mbox{92.9 GeV})^2$.
+(These are running $\msbar$ parameters evaluated at a renormalization scale equal to the top-quark mass, and include the effects of 2-loop corrections.)
+The problem is that $m_H^2$ receives enormous quantum corrections from the virtual effects of every particle or other phenomenon that couples, directly or indirectly, to the Higgs field.

 For example, in Figure \ref{fig:higgscorr1}a we have a correction to $m_H^2$ from a loop containing a Dirac fermion $f$ with mass $m_f$.